Ndene-D/Responsive-Checkout-Page/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+   - On my website I've left the link below.
 - What was your experience?
+   - It was hard but worth it.
 - What have you learned/improved?
+   - I learned to use HTML forms with input and check for validation without js.
 - Your wisdom? :)
+   - Practice, practice, and practice some more!

 ### Built With